These instructions will show you how to set up OpenVPN on a Chromebook.

 Step 4.
 Open a VPN connection

-- In the Join private network box, enter your Essex username and password into the Username and Password fields.
-Enter isslx029.essex.ac.uk for the Server hostname.
-Now select Connect.
+- Enter your Essex username and password into the Username and Password fields, making sure the Server hostname is listed as isslx029.essex.ac.uk

 Remote Desktop Connection